Our founder and CEO, Scott Turner, is often asked, why he started Healthy Future US?

 We made significant progress during the pandemic, even though many health & education organizations were overwhelmed dealing with COVID-19:

-- After helping co-found the Arizona School Health & Wellness Coalition just before the pandemic, Scott served as Co-Lead of the Advocacy Action Team, and helped expand the size & impact of the Coalition.
-The number of participants increased more than 4x, and we concluded a partnership with the influential Arizona PTA.
+- After helping co-found the Arizona School Health & Wellness Coalition just before the pandemic, Scott served as Co-Lead of the Advocacy/Policy Action Team, and helped expand the size & impact of the Coalition.
+The number of participants increased more than 4x to over 400, and we concluded a partnership with the largest state parent organization, Arizona PTA.

-- Scott co-authored an oped with Heritage Foundation, demonstrating the bipartisan nature, national relevance, and increasing visibility of our work and thought leadership.
+- Co-authored an oped with Heritage Foundation, demonstrating the nonpartisan nature, national relevance, and increasing visibility of our work and thought leadership.

-- Developed first cost-benefit case demonstrating high ROI with rapid payback for all key stakeholder groups—by increasing federal, state & private sector investment in evidence-based K-12 school health—including quality PE, health ed, physical activity, & social-emotional health.
+- Developed breakthrough cost-benefit analysis, which demonstrates high ROI with rapid payback for all key stakeholder groups—by increasing federal, state & private sector investment in evidence-based K-12 school health—including quality PE, health ed, physical activity, and mental health.

-- With encouragement from key state leaders, we soft-launched Healthy Students Healthy State, to bring $500M/year in sustainable new public-private money into schools from matching legislative + federal/CMS + private sector health-related monies—with rapid, credible payback for these funding stakeholders from health cost savings.
+- With encouragement from key state leaders, we then began soft-launching a preliminary version of Healthy Students Healthy State, to bring $500M+/year in sustainable new public-private money into schools.
+We demonstrated rapid credible payback for funding stakeholders from health cost savings.
+Funders will include the legislature + federal/Medicaid/AHCCCS + private sector health plans—on a shared, matching basis.

 To do this, we need to partner financially with a number of individuals and organizations—particularly impact-oriented philanthropists, and those stakeholders who will benefit from lower health costs.

 For information on nonprofit-investing in/donating to Healthy Future US, please visit our Support! section.